naneau/gerenuk/README.md

 Gerenuk - named after the animal - is a [Dependency Injection Container](http://en.wikipedia.org/wiki/Dependency_injection) for node.js.
 It targets [CoffeeScript](http://coffeescript.org), but should work for regular javascript code as well.

+Gerenuk attempts to work around various problems that arise when working with asynchronous code.
+Its main goal is to facilitate easy application set up and independence of various parts of your code, in accordance with [Demeter's law](http://en.wikipedia.org/wiki/Law_of_Demeter#In_object-oriented_programming).

 ## Usage

+Gerenuk is a Dependency Injection Container (DIC) that can hold various "services".
+You can retrieve a service from Gerenuk through the `get` method.
+Every service has a unique identifier, which is passed to `get`.

 The container is initialized with a config.
+The config is a Javascript hash.
 In this config you can add nodes for every service you'd like to have.
-It's also possible to add children to nodes, and even to use the config for a node from a different file.
-You reference every service by its position in the config, like "foo", and "foo.bar.baz".
+It's also possible to add children to nodes, and even to load a config for a node from a config file.
+The ids for the services are their positions in the config hash, like "foo", and "foo.bar.baz".

     # Sample config
     config =

-        # Simple service with two params
+        # Simple service ("foo") with two params, and a child within a child ("foo.bar.baz")
         foo:
             require: 'fooPackage'
             params: